Banking in Austria: Oesterreichische Nationalbank and Oesterreichische Kontrollbank

-The Oesterreichische Nationalbank, Austria's central bank, was founded in 1816.
+The central bank of Austria, Oesterreichische Nationalbank (OeNB), is responsible for the country's monetary policy, the issuance of banknotes, and the supervision of the banking sector.
+Established in 1816, the OeNB operates as an independent institution within the framework of the European System of Central Banks (ESCB) and the Eurosystem, both of which were established in 1998.

+The OeNB's primary objective is to maintain price stability and contribute to the stability of the Austrian financial system.
+In addition to its monetary policy function, the OeNB is also responsible for ensuring the smooth functioning of payment systems, managing foreign exchange reserves, and compiling financial statistics.

-Great importance is attached in Austria to the Oesterreichische Kontrollbank Aktiengesellschaft (OeKB).
+Great importance is attached in Austria to the Oesterreichische Kontrollbank (OeKB).
 It is Austria's central financial and information service provider for the export industry and the capital market.
 Its services are available to companies and financial institutions as well as institutions of the Republic of Austria.
 The services of OeKB include Export Services, Capital Market Services for stock exchanges, issuers, financial service providers and investors as well as Energy Market Services for the electricity and gas market.
 Furthermore, OeKB is a sought-after issuer on the international bond market.

+Financial Market Authority

+The Financial Market Authority (FMA) is the primary regulatory body for the Austrian financial market, responsible for supervising banks, insurance companies, pension funds, and other financial institutions.
+Established in 2002, the FMA aims to ensure the stability, transparency, and integrity of the Austrian financial market.
+The FMA operates as an independent, integrated authority, working closely with the OeNB to maintain a stable and reliable financial system.